Alucad0/Pokemon_api/README.md

 ### Requirements

-You are going to need to use the random and requests modules.
+- Python.
+- request module.
+- random module.

 ### Installation

 Pokemon_api is was made with __Python 3.7+__.
 You can download the latest version of Python [here](https://www.python.org/downloads/).

-The two modules (random & requests) can you install by opening your command prompt and changing the directory to where Python is installd and into the scripts folder.
-There use the 'pip' to install the required module (pip install “module name”)
+The two packages (random & requests) can be install your IDE (Intergrated Developer Enviroment).
+Note that each IDE has a different way to install packages.
+Otherwise you can use the your command prompt and changing the directory to where Python is installd and into the scripts folder.
+There type `pip install requests` and `pip install random`

 ### Issuetracker